smallcloudai/web_docs_refact_ai/src/content/docs/guides/version-specific/enterprise/model-hosting.md

 To enable vLLM select one the available vLLM models in the **Model Hosting** page.
 The full list of available models can be found on the [Supported Models page](https://docs.refact.ai/supported-models/).

 :::note
 vLLM models are suitable for a fast inference.
-The limiatation with the vLLM models is that they **don't support sharding**.
+The limitation with the vLLM models is that they **don't support sharding**.
 :::